riktenx/damage-counter/README.md

 - Chat log message on boss death, detailing your damage, total damage, percentage and kill time (togglable)
 - Option to display either total damage done or DPS
 - Option to automatically hide overlay when boss dies
+- Option to add your own NPCs to be tracked by Name
 - Shows other user's damage, if they are in a party with you

 ## Changelog